UCSBCarpentry/2019-04-11-UCSB-SW-Workshop/_episodes/shell-novice/07-find.md

 > ## Tracking a Species
 >
-> Leah has several hundred
-> data files saved in one directory, each of which is formatted like this:
+> Leah has a data file, called animal.txt and saved in data/animal-counts/, which is formatted like this:
 >
 > ~~~
 > 2013-11-05,deer,5